 Here are a few ideas for ways to save energy and money when it’s hot outside!

-- Close doors, windows and window coverings during the day when you’re out of the house, especially on the east and west sides.
-If safe to do so, open at night or in the morning to let in cooler air.
+- Close windows and blinds or curtains during the day when you’re out of the house, especially on the east and west sides.
+If safe to do so, open your windows at night or in the morning to let in cooler air.

-- Avoid producing heat inside your home when it’s hot outside.
-Do laundry, run dishwasher, etc., in the early morning and late evening hours.
+- Avoid producing heat inside during the hottest part of the day.
+Do laundry, run the dishwasher, etc., in the early morning and late evening hours when it’s cooler.